puppetlabs-toy-chest/puppet-quest-guide/quests/application_orchestrator.md

 Now that you have this new `sql` resource type, let's move on to the database component.
-This component will consist of a defined resource type similar to the `profile::pasture_db` profile class you created in the roles and profiles quest.
+This component will consist of a defined resource type similar to the `pasture::db` profile class you created in the Forge quest.

 In the same manifest, but after we've closed out the defined resource type, we'll also include a `produces` statement to define the relationship between